 The Group's insurance liabilities are denominated in a number of foreign currencies.
 The reinsurance contract with National Indemnity fixes the US and Canadian Dollar rates of exchange to be used to calculate the cover at those prevailing on 31 March 2006.
-Through this mechanism, National Indemnity bears substantially all of the currency risk that might arise on settlement of the insurance liabilities of the Group.
+Through this mechanism, National Indemnity bears nearly all of the currency risk that might arise on settlement of the insurance liabilities of the Group.

-The other investment assets of the Group are either denominated in sterling or fully hedged to sterling and carry no significant currency risk.
+The investment assets of the Group are either denominated in sterling or hedged to sterling and carry no significant currency risk.

-Foreign currency risk is considered to be very low because of the high level of reinsurance cover remaining and the financial strength of National Indemnity.
+Foreign currency risk is very low because of the high level of reinsurance cover remaining and the financial strength of National Indemnity.

-Directors' responsibilities
+Directors' responsibilities statement